-- 22. Each Contracting Party, as a member of a Country Group, should: - (a) read and consider all National Reports and, in particular, study in detail the National Reports of all other members of its group; - (b) post any substantive questions and comments on to the secure and restricted database, or if necessary, through the relevant group co-ordinator, arising from its review of the National Reports; - (c) respond to the questions and comments posted by other Contracting Parties on their own National Report; - (d) receive from the secure and restricted database and, if necessary, from each group co-ordinator, including its own, a compilation of the questions and comments submitted on each National Report, including the given answers, so that before the Review Meeting each Contracting Party will be aware of all the issues raised on each National Report; and - (e) during group meetings, consider and discuss in depth the National Report of each member of the group, giving consideration as appropriate for up to one full day to National Reports of Contracting Parties with nuclear installations and for less time to National Reports of Contracting Parties without nuclear installations.
+VII.
+Activities of Each Contracting Party as a Member of a Country Group a) read and consider all National Reports and, in particular, study in detail the National Reports of all other members of its group;

+21. Each Contracting Party, as a member of a Country Group, should:

+b) post any substantive questions and comments on to the secure and restricted database, or if necessary, through the relevant group co-ordinator, arising from its review of the National Reports;

+c) respond to the questions and comments posted by other Contracting Parties on their own National Report;

+d) receive from the secure and restricted database and, if necessary, from each group coordinator, including its own, a compilation of the questions and comments submitted on each National Report, including the given answers, so that before the Review Meeting each Contracting Party will be aware of all the issues raised on each National Report; and e) during group meetings, consider and discuss in-depth the National Report of each member of the group, giving consideration as appropriate for up to one full day to National Reports of Contracting Parties with nuclear installations and for less time to National Reports of Contracting Parties without nuclear installations.